Four key components to consider before purchasing coilovers.

 The suspension of your vehicle is what ultimately determines how well it will handle.
-If your vehicle came from the factory with softer suspension, it will always handle poorly until the suspension is replaced with a performance setup such as coilovers.
-Old, worn out suspension also has a very negative effect on the handling and should be replaced, especially if used for any spirited driving where handling is key.
-There are many different coilover brands and types on the market, so picking the right one can be daunting.
-Here are four things you need to look for when buying coilovers.
+If your vehicle came from the factory with softer suspension, it will most likely handle poorly until the suspension is replaced with a performance setup like coilovers.
+Worn out suspensions have a negative effect on handling.
+If they are old, replace them.
+This is especially important if it is used for spirited driving where handling is key.
+Continue reading to learn what to look for when buying coilovers.

 Spring and Valving Adjustability

 On top of the coilover is a mount that holds everything together and bolts the top of the coilover to the car.
-This mount is known as the “Top Mount” and between the mount and strut assembly are two different types of bushings, rubber or pillowball type.
+This mount is the “Top Mount”.
+Between the mount and strut assembly are two different types of bushings, rubber or pillowball type.

-A pillowball bushing is a metallic spherical joint which rather than deflecting from the cornering forces like a conventional rubber bushing, pillow ball mounts do not move at all.
+A pillowball bushing is a metallic spherical joint.
+Rather than deflecting from the cornering forces like a conventional rubber bushing, pillow ball mounts do not move at all.
 This translates into a far more precise feel from the suspension and steering.
-The metal bearings will transmit far more vibrations from the road, which will make the vehicle less comfortable for daily use but essential for racing applications.
+The metal bearings will transmit far more vibrations from the road.
+This may make the vehicle less comfortable for daily use but is essential for increased performance in racing applications.

 Monotube vs. Twin Tube Damper

-Inside any coilover, there are two designs of dampers you will come across, monotube and twin tube.
+Inside any coilover there are two designs of dampers you will come across, monotube and twin tube.